You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 A part-time or freelancing job can help you pay the bills until you find a more permanent job.
 The good news is that you can find many openings online.
 Here are some sites to get you started:

 • Upwork.
-Wide platform with a variety of job openings, including marketing and communication, web design, project management, and administrative work like transcription or virtual assistants.
+Wide platform with various job openings, including marketing and communication, web design, project management, and administrative work like transcription or virtual assistants.

 • People Per Hour.
 It focuses on web projects, so it’s ideal for marketers, software engineers, and SEO specialists.

 • Toptal.
-This site is geared towards software developers, product managers, and finance experts
+This site is geared toward software developers, product managers, and finance experts

 • Fiverr.
 You can look for creative jobs like graphic design, photography, video production, and more.